Why do siblings hurt siblings?

 This requires you to do something counterintuitive (counter to your human nature).
 You must do less by learning to receive more.

-Your original God-given design (before humans were programmed by the fear of badness) was truly good, selfless, righteous.
+You were created to SHINE as the image of God!
+You were created to live free from pressure, fear, anxiety, frustration and anger.
 And the good news is you can have it back for free!
 You only have to be willing to receive it as a gift.

 To learn more about shedding your “fallen” self-righteous human nature and receiving the gift of your original good nature (true righteousness), click here…